onekilo79/protractor-astrolabe-example/README.md

 #Notes

-##using Chrome for running yoru tests
+##using Chrome for running your tests
 If you change to using chrome in the protractor.conf.js

 	capabilities { 'chrome' }